|

 280. flame

-the process of combustion of inflammable materials producing heat and light and (often) smoke
+combustion of materials producing heat and light and smoke

 William Wallace and Robert Bruce are Scotland's two greatest national heroes - Wallace for instilling the flame of freedom in the hearts of his countrymen, and Bruce for making that freedom a reality.